Nizarel/DevOps_DevSecOps/Scenarios/PenetrationTesting/Yml_Pipeline_Direct.md

 ```

-_If the scan is to be executed against a **containerized applicaition** add something similar to the following (with your port and image details) so the container is running in the background on your agent during the scan:_
+_If the scan is to be executed against a **containerized application** add something similar to the following (with your port and image details) so the container is running in the background on your agent during the scan:_

 ``` YAML